BSM-Guts/DSCI_441_xuf220/README.md

 A: At the end of the project you should see pictures of the classifcied nodes and the value of cross entropy loss.

 Demo_1 is an unfinished demeo file.
 To run the demo, please use Demo_complete.ipynb.
 All the results and outputs of each block are shown in the notebook.
+Simply execute each block one after one will be working fine.

 The Abstract of the project is here: